aroff/bitchain/README.md

 # BitChain, a Bitcoin Blockchain implementation in Python

-The library implements code associated with following concepts:
+The library implements code for the following concepts:

 - Finite Fields
 - Elliptic Curves